Usumacinta River: History

 A thriving seasonal business in wilderness tourism began after the Wilkerson article.
 The river and its environs became a favorite destination of river travelers, amateur Mayanists and archaeologists, birders and wildlife tourists.

 Carlos Salinas de Gortari proposed a smaller but still monumental hydro project in 1990, and completed the periferico surrounding the Montes Azules reserve.
 Articles in The New York Times and op-ed pieces by Homero Aridjis suggesting a binational reserve for the area, helped defeat this incarnation of the idea.

 In the late 1990s, a consortium of scientists, and government and non-governmental organizations met in San Cristóbal de las Casas, under the auspices of the Wildlife Conservation Society and the University of Florida, to identify the extent and types of habitat remaining the region, and to draw maps of the watershed.
 The conference addressed many of the jurisdictional and administrative questions that still bedevil the idea.

 The Zapatista Rebellion in 1994 and 1995, and the Guatemalan peace accords in 1996, reshaped the political lines in the watershed.
-As a direct consequence, and with the dramatic fall of the peso, bandits began robbing raft trips, ending wilderness travel in the corridor.
+As a direct consequence, and with the dramatic fall of the peso, bandits began robbing raft trips, ending wilderness tourism in the corridor.
 One of the most promising tourist activities, with the least potential impact and the most possibility for helping conservation, archaeology, and cultural preservation, ended.
 Illegal activity of all types took over the corridor.

 The Mexican army, which pervaded the Zapatista region, had little effect on river crime, and may have abetted it.
 In Guatemala, the absence of the expelled CPR communities, which had helped keep the selva safe and secure, now left it open to invasion, illegal logging, smuggling of immigrants, arms, artifacts, and drugs.
 (Many members of those communities now work as Defensores, but their numbers are few, and they are poorly paid.)
 The region continued in a state of low-grade terror and occupation for ten years.